 Tableau is a popular datavis option, and for good reason.
 It’s powerful and the large amount of visualizations available range from simple to highly sophisticated.

 Best for: Tableau can be used by pretty much anyone, from students through to corporates.
 However, it’s desktop version is especially popular with big corporations.

 Strengths: Tableau’s strengths lie in its simplicity of use and the fact that it has many options for data visualizations and for data input.
-A positive is that they offer a free version called Tableau Public.
+For example, you can integrate text analysis tools to do the analysis before visualizing your data.
+Another positive is that there’s a free version called Tableau Public.

 Weakness: Within the free version, however, all of your visualizations are completely public.
 It also allows fewer data sources to be integrated as you can only upload from excel and manually.

 Pricing: Tableau offers their free version and a number of other pricing plans.

 Excel is obviously a spreadsheet tool but, although it wasn’t designed as a data visualization tool, it can behave like one.
 It comes with 20 or more built-in charts that include scatter plots, pie charts, radar charts, histograms and more.

 Best for: Those who are just beginning to dip their toes in the datavis waters.
 Companies or individuals looking for a more advanced solution will need to look further.

 Strengths: The biggest selling point for Excel is that you probably already have it and know how to use it.